 We talked a few weeks back here new data security standards for from the PCI – Payment Card Industry – Council.

 As the Finextra website reminds us, “merchants and other businesses globally use ‘PA-DSS Validated’ software to ensure they can safely accept payments, both in-store and online.”
-And now there are updated “procedures for secure installation of software patches and updates, and instructions for protecting cardholder data if using debugging logs for troubleshooting, as these can be exploited during a compromise.
+And now, the PCI – Payment Card Industry – Council has updated procedures for securely installing software patches and updates.
+They have also provided instructions for protecting cardholder data when using debugging logs for troubleshooting, as attackers can exploit them during a compromise.

 “’We continue to see how failure to properly configure and patch payment applications exposes organizations to attacks that lead to mass data compromise,’ said PCI Security Standards Council Chief Technology Officer Troy Leach.
 ‘That’s why in addition to updating PA-DSS to support PCI DSS 3.2, we’ve added more guidance to help integrators, resellers, and others implementing payment software to configure it properly and protect payment account data.’”